 One drawback to multivitamins, however, is that they lack fiber and volume, so they don’t fill you up and stop you from eating unhealthy foods like superfoods can.

 That said, both should be viewed as just a few components of a well-rounded eating plan.
 Incorporating a superfood or two into your meals or taking a multivitamin each day is unlikely to have much of an effect on your health if you don’t also consume plenty of other nutrient-rich foods and follow a healthy lifestyle.

 Although superfoods offer some pretty extraordinary benefits, you typically don’t even need to look beyond your local grocery store to find these incredible ingredients sitting on the shelves.
 Check the produce aisle to load up on the nutrient-rich fruits and veggies.

 For other ingredients like spirulina or goji berries, you may need to look in the supplement section or check online to score these superfoods.
 Most often available in dried or powdered form, these ingredients work best added to smoothies and shakes for a concentrated burst of nutrients.

 The best way to bring more superfoods into your diet is to simply start swapping them in to your favorite recipes.
 Try adding kale, sweet potatoes or broccoli rabe to side dishes or main courses; sprinkle flaxseed, almonds or cinnamon onto your yogurt or cereal; or switch out refined vegetable oils from your kitchen pantry for coconut oil instead.

-Adding a few servings of super foods to your diet can be simple and delicious.
-Here are a few nutritious recipes using some superstars on the list of healthy foods that can help bring your diet to the next level:
+Here are a few nutritious recipes to help bring your diet to the next level:

 - Almond Crusted Salmon